ncatlab/nlab-content/pages/9/0/8/7/17809/content.md

   (\psi,\phi)\mapsto \overline{\psi} \phi \coloneqq Re(\psi^\dagger \cdot \phi)
 $$

-and by forming the product of a column vector with a row vector to produce a matrix, possibly up to trace reversal:
+and by forming the product of a column vector with a row vector to produce a matrix, possibly up to trace reversal (def. \ref{TraceReversal}):

 $$
   S_+ \otimes S_+ \longrightarrow V